jschoeneberger/bergerblog/content/post/mediation_regression_discontinuity_design/index.md

 tags: ["regression discontinuity", "mediation"]
 ---

 Regression Discontinuity designs have recently grown in popularity among methodologists and applied researchers.
-You can focus on the content and Academic handles the rest.
+Isn't that wonderful...You can focus on the content and Academic handles the rest.

 **Highlight your code snippets, take notes on math classes, and draw diagrams from textual representation.**